icaroferre/Versos/README.md

 Track #8 ("ALL") can be used for controling tracks 1-7 simultaniouly.

 Recording and playback messages can be quantized to a BPM (on quarter notes) to make it easy to sync multiple tracks.

+Looping can also be disabled so tracks can be used a one-shot samplers.

 ## Controls